-- Parents/caregivers, school personnel, and others in attendance are invited to provide further information in an open discussion format. - Based on all the information available for consideration, the committee will make a decision regarding the identification and placement for the student. - If the IPRC requires further information, the decision will be deferred to such a time that the information becomes available. - The IPRC will reconvene at the earliest available date.
-Parents / caregivers will be provided with details and a timeline of when they should expect to return to the IPRC.
+- the date, time, and location of the meeting are predetermined and established - the chairperson (i.e. the school principal or designate) welcomes and introduces the individuals present, their roles, and explains the purpose of the meeting - parents/caregivers, school personnel, and others in attendance are invited to provide further information in an open discussion format - based on all the information available for consideration, the committee will make a decision regarding the identification and placement for the student - if the IPRC requires further information, the decision will be deferred to such a time that the information becomes available - the IPRC will reconvene at the earliest available date. parents/caregivers will be provided with details and a timeline of when they should expect to return to the IPRC